Spinal cord injury

 Talking about your disability

-Explain the side effects of your injury and what others can do to help.
-But don't hesitate to tell friends and loved ones when they're helping too much.
-Talking about your injury can strengthen your relationships with family and friends.
+Some friends and family members may not be sure how to help you.
+Learning more about your spinal cord injury often can make a difference.
+Explain the effects of your injury and talk about what others can do to help.
+Be sure to tell others when you can do things on your own too.
+Talking about your injury can help strengthen your relationships with family and friends.

-Dealing with intimacy, sexuality and sexual activity
+Dealing with intimacy and sexual activity

 Looking ahead